bitfoundation/bitplatform/docs/how-to-build.md

 <br/>

 ### bit platform Website
-This website only requires the basic requirements and can be simply built by runnning the following command in the `Bit.Websites.Platform.Web` project folder:
+This website only requires the basic requirements and can be simply built by running the following command in the `Bit.Websites.Platform.Web` project folder:

 ```bash
 dotnet build